Megan Fox Flaunts Her Figure In Tight Jeans While Showing PDA With Boyfriend Machine Gun Kelly

 MGK had his long, blond hair swept to the side as he wrapped his arm around Megan to pull her in close.
 He beamed a huge smile with his girl on his arm as the couple strolled down the street.

-The duo became official back in May when photos of them spending time together began to circulate.
+People Magazine has reported that the duo became official back in May when photos of them spending time together began to circulate.
 The pics prompted Megan’s longtime love, Brian Austin Green, to confirm that the couple had split in late 2019 following ten years of marriage.

 As previously reported by The Inquisitr, Machine Gun Kelly recently opened up about this romance with Megan during an interview on The Howard Stern Show.